 - National Association of Pharmacists in Academia (NAPA)

-- Association of Hospital and Administrative Pharmacists of Nigeria (AHAPN)
+- Association of Hospital and Administrative Pharmacists in Nigeria (AHAPN)

 - Association of Industrial Pharmacists of Nigeria (NAIP)

 They hold their annual conference yearly, with this year’s 2021 event held in Abeokuta.